 "It is not about the money being sent home, it is about the impact on people’s lives.
 The small amounts of $200 or $300 that each migrant sends home make up about 60 per cent of the family’s household income, and this makes an enormous difference in their lives and the communities in which they live."— Gilbert F. Houngbo, President of the International Fund for Agricultural Development

 The International Day of Family Remittances (IDFR), celebrated every year on 16 June, is aimed at recognizing the significant financial contribution migrant workers make to the wellbeing of their families back home and to the sustainable development of their countries of origin.
 It is also aimed at encouraging the public and private sectors, as well as the civil society, to do more together and collaborate to maximize the impact of these funds in the developing world.

-The IDFR was unanimously proclaimed by all 176 member states of IFAD's Governing Council at its 38th session in February 2015, and was noted in the UN General Assembly’s Resolution on International Migration and Development A/RES/71/237.
+The Resolution establishing the IDFR was adopted by the United Nations General Assembly on 12 June 2018 (A/RES/72/281).
+Before then, the Day was unanimously proclaimed by all 176 member states of IFAD's Governing Council at its 38th session in February 2015.

 The first IDFR was celebrated on 16 June 2015 by more than 400 policy-makers, private sector representatives and civil society leaders at the opening of the Fifth Global Forum on Remittances and Development in Milan.